01mf02/jaq/README.md

 # Performance

-The following benchmark
+The following benchmark compares the performance of jaq and jq 1.6.
-compares the performance of jaq and jq 1.6:
+Each command is run via `jq -n <CMD>` and `jaq -n <CMD>`, respectively.

 | Command                                                                            | jaq \[s\] | jq \[s\] |
 | ---------------------------------------------------------------------------------- | --------: | -------: |